03. Prepare your National Society for anticipatory action

 • Administrative and finance units

-• Information Management/Knowledge Management
+• Information Management / Knowledge Management

 • MEAL

-Staff and volunteers in the national society and other actors at local level
+Staff and volunteers in the National Society and other actors at local level

-One way to sensitize National Society staff and partners is through induction workshop in which you introduce key concepts, present project plans, and confirm next steps in a participatory format.
+One way to sensitize National Society staff and partners is through induction workshops in which you introduce key concepts, present project plans, and confirm next steps in a participatory format.
 The box below proposes some possible agendas for induction workshops.

 Induction workshop

-• Participants: National society leadership, thematic and administrative units of the national society (see above), disaster management authorities, meteorological service, DRM committees, perhaps staff from national societies branches, other stakeholders such as UN agencies or NGOs
+• Participants: National Society leadership, thematic and administrative units of the National Society (see above), disaster management authorities, meteorological service, DRM committees, perhaps staff from National Societies branches, other stakeholders such as UN agencies or NGOs

 • Format: 3 days, in-person